josh-williams-401-advanced-javascript/auth-server/README.md

 ```
 http post :3000/secret “Authorization:Bearer TOKENSTRING”
 ```
+Bearer Auth is working now.
+For best results with testing use: https://javascript-401.netlify.app/bearer-auth

+Error handlers are updated.
+All tests are passing.

 ### 8/25/2020
 Now the Oauth assigns new users based on email, so it will make unique users, and it is passing all tests.